alvaroveliz/interview-coding-test/README.md

 -   `npm run test` to run the test suite and display the coverage report
 -   `npm run after-30-days` display a product output as the example file in `data/products_after_30_days.txt`

+## Recommendations to add new products on the future

+1. Create a new product file in `src/products`
+2. Create a Class that extends `src/Product.js`
+3. Create `updatePrice` or `updateSellIn` as you need
+4. Create test file on `tests`